 Degrees of diabetes

-Symptoms of Diabetes
+Symptoms of diabetes

 3. Constant dry mouth, no matter how much liquid the patient drinks per day.

-1. Regular and dizzy.
+1. Regular and dizziness.

 4. Liver enlargement - this syndrome is considered a complication only if it was absent before the diagnosis of diabetes mellitus.

-5. Severe swelling of the face and.
+5. Severe swelling of the face and...

-7. Progressive loss of visual acuity.
+7. Progressive decline in visual acuity.

-Causes of diabetes
+Causes of diabetes mellitus

 Doctors have identified several factors that can lead to the development of the disease in question.
 These include:

 4. Some diseases.
-Inflammation of the pancreas (pancreatitis), pancreatic cancer, pathological processes in other glandular organs can lead to damage to the cells that produce insulin.
+Inflammation of the pancreas (pancreatitis), pancreatic cancer, and pathological processes in other glandular organs can lead to damage to the cells that produce insulin.

-Diagnosis of diabetes
+Diagnosis of diabetes mellitus

 9. Blood test to determine the level of endogenous insulin.